Trading

 Re-export access to 180+ countries via Dubai's logistics network

-Typical licence setup timeline: 3 to 5 working days (free zone)
+Typical license setup timeline: 3 to 5 working days (free zone)

-The licence does not permit on-site manufacturing or retail sale to end consumers directly from a production facility.
-Businesses wishing to manufacture pastry products would require a separate industrial or production licence.
-The trading licence is specifically designed for companies operating within the supply chain as importers, exporters, or distributors.
+The license does not permit on-site manufacturing or retail sale to end consumers directly from a production facility.
+Businesses wishing to manufacture pastry products would require a separate industrial or production license.
+The trading license is specifically designed for companies operating within the supply chain as importers, exporters, or distributors.

 International pastry manufacturers seeking a UAE distribution base